min89855427/askPizza12345678/README.md

 # Pizza database for chatgpt (sourced by Min)

-Custom database of pizza posts (made by Tom "Dough Doctor" Lehmann) for chatgpt use.
-Used to solve pizza problems.
+Custom database of pizza posts for chatgpt.
+Using personal data in chagpt to solve pizza problems.

+TomLehmann - The Dough Doctor, former AIB employee.

 MIT License.